LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

   this wrapping behavior.
 - Changing the active peer context retains current focus.
 - Previous and next use the active typed context's explicit order.
-- Structural parent, child, and horizontal commands leave the typed route.
-  Parent/child commands operate on the canonical tree; horizontal commands use authored heading-level lanes or, for unheaded contexts, true structural siblings as described below.
+- Structural vertical and horizontal commands leave the typed route.
+Vertical commands operate on authored heading ranks; horizontal commands use authored heading-level lanes.
 - Returning to structural navigation selects the innermost structural context containing the current target.

-Typed contexts have no heading or hierarchy level of their own.
-Status for a typed route reports the authored heading level of its underlying direct context when one exists; otherwise it reports that context's one-based structural hierarchy level.
-Shift+Up/Down returns to that underlying structural context before navigating.
+Typed contexts have no heading level of their own.
+Status reports the authored heading level of the underlying direct context when one exists and otherwise does not invent one.
+Shift+Up/Down returns to that underlying structural route before applying the rank-based command.

 Typed-route cycling is an explicit extension command and has no default key binding.
 If no typed context applies, it reports the boundary and does nothing.